discopop-project/discopop/test/README.md

 # Walk-through example
 The following walk-through example demonstrates how to use DiscoPoP to analyze a sample sequential application and identify its parallelization opportunities.
-In this example, we use `SimplePipeline` application.
+In this example, we use the program `SimplePipeline`.
 As its name suggests, this program involves a pipeline pattern.
 We assume that you have successfully installed DiscoPoP.

-First, switch to `simple_pipeline` folder which contains `SimplePipeline.c` program.
+First, switch to the `simple_pipeline` folder which contains the program `SimplePipeline.c`.
 Then, please run the following commands step-by-step to obtain the desired results.

 1) Run the `dp-fmap` script to obtain the list of files.
 The output will be written in a file named FileMapping.txt.